fraunhofer-isi/micat/doc/source/indices/indices_description.md

 -

-The MICATool covers all end use sectors: agriculture, residential, tertiary, inductry, and transport sector.
+The MICATool covers all end use sectors: agriculture, residential, tertiary, industry, and transport sector.
 These are listed in the id_sector-table.
 Given their significant variety, industry and transport have further been disaggregated into subsectors, in order to provide better default data and assumptions.
 As a result, an id_subsector-table containing the five main sectors as well as the